 Kelly Rodriguez is from Dunkirk, New York and joined the Army in 1996, shortly after graduating high school.
 Kelly attended basic and advanced training and became a Combat Medic.

-Kelly has found that the combination of intensive counseling, continued service, volunteering with non-profits, and mentoring junior soldiers have helped her effectively address her PTSD.
+Kelly has found that the combination of intensive counseling, continued service, volunteering with non-profits, and mentoring junior soldiers have helped her effectively address her PTS.
 Her husband, Michael, now a retired veteran, has also been diagnosed with post-traumatic stress, multiple traumatic brain injuries, and a myriad of other injuries.
 After Michael participated in the 2015 W100k, he shared his love of mountain biking with her and they now spend time together riding and reconnecting with one another.

 Today, Kelly is working as a mortgage banker with The Federal Savings Bank and resides in Fayetteville, North Carolina.
 She and her husband have three sons, one of whom is presently serving in the Army.